 Certainly, our preparedness for a major spill could have been better.
-The oil industry's response plans were laughably inadequate, and should have been rejected by the MMS.
+The oil industry's response plans were laughably inadequate and should have been rejected by the MMS.

 Federal funding for oil spill research should not have been halved between 1993 and 2008.
 And the oil companies should have invested in better response technologies.

-But no cleanup technology in existence today, not even more modern technology that might be deployed in the future, would have spared the Gulf region once the oil began to gush into the sea.
+But no cleanup technology in existence today - not even more modern technology that might be deployed in the future - would have spared the Gulf region once the oil began to gush into the water.

-Tougher regulation and better funded and more robust regulatory agencies can make deep ocean drilling safer.
+Tougher regulation and better funded and more robust regulatory agencies can make deep-ocean drilling safer.
 Better response plans can reduce, to some extent, the damage from spills of this sort.

 But only magic can eliminate the risk of catastrophic loss inherent in this kind of drilling.
-And when it comes to oil spills, I don't believe in it.
+And when it comes to oil spills, I don't believe in magic.

-William L. Andreen teaches law at the University of Alabama and is a Member Scholar of the Center for Progressive Reform.
+William Andreen is a law professor at the University of Alabama and a Member Scholar of the Center for Progressive Reform.
+His e-mail address is wandreen@law.ua.edu.